-An imperative is a word expressing a command, thus, an imperative sentence gives instructions, requests, or demands, or shares a wish or invitation.
-Basically, they tell someone what to do or reflect something you want to happen.
+An imperative is a verb expressing a command, thus, an imperative sentence basically gives instructions, requests, or demands, although they can also be used to share wishes and make invitations.
+Basically, they tell someone what to do.
+But commanding someone to do something like have fun! or come to my party! is naturally understood as a well-wishing or invitation.
 Here are some examples:

-- Come to the fair with me!
-(Sharing an invitation)
+- Come to the fair with me! (invitation)

-- Feed the dog once per day.
-(Giving instructions)
+- Feed the dog once per day. (instruction)

-- Please don’t give the dog popcorn.
-(Sharing a request)
+- Please don’t give the dog popcorn. (request)

-The verbs in imperative sentences are in what is called an “imperative mood,” meaning they give commands.
+The verbs in imperative sentences are in a certain form called the “imperative mood,” that looks different than the declarative, or indicative, form.
 Look at these two sentences:

 Don’t feed the dog.
-Imperative verb “don’t” expressing a command
+Imperative verb “don’t” giving a command

 He didn’t feed the dog.
-Indicative verb “didn’t,” reflecting a lack of action
+Indicative verb “didn’t,” just stating a fact

 b.
 How to Write an Imperative Sentence

 Writing an imperative sentence is easy, but it’s important to remember its role.
-Its tone can be fairly neutral; or, it can express strong emotions.
-Because of this, they can end in either a period or an exclamation mark.
-For instance, a forceful command should end with an exclamation mark, but a more neutral request only needs a period.
+The tone of an imperative sentence can be fairly neutral or it can express strong emotions.
+Because of this, one can end with either a period or an exclamation mark (!).
+For instance, a forceful command should end with an exclamation mark, but a more neutral request needs only a period.